 Have some fun with your tea cup too.
 Don’t settle for anything that doesn’t have a youthful sense of fun and adventure.

-A carnivale style mug combines practicality with a sturdy handle and whimsy with bright colouring and fun stripes.
+A carnival-style mug combines practicality with a sturdy handle and whimsy with bright colouring and fun stripes.

 Colouring-in books for adults remain very popular, and if you’re the type to enjoy some colour, you should enjoy colourful tea as well.